SCM-NV/qmflows/README.rst

 Description
 ===========
-This library consists of a set of modules written in Python 3.5, offering the following features:
+This library consists of a set of modules written in Python 3.5 to automate the following tasks:

- 1. Quantum chemistry Workflows execution using Noodles_.

- 2. Automatic input generation for several quantum packages.

- 3. Broadcasting numerical results between quantum chemistry.
+ 1. Input generation.
+ 2. Handle tasks dependencies (Noodles_).
+ 3. Distribution in heterogeneous hardware platforms.
+ 4. Numerical data storage and manipulation (HDF5_).
+ 5. Jobs failure detection and recovery.

 Installation